 This video is a recording from the HGTV show That’s Clever, where Nancy demonstrates how she creates a waterscape painting in layers using acrylic paint.
-Included in this demostration are unique ways to paint a landscape using some fun acrylic techniques and unusual layering styyles.
-HGTV produces and aired this in 2006 using their signature style – with fast-paced editing and TV’s goofy sense of humor.
+Included in this demonstration are unique ways to paint a landscape using some fun acrylic techniques and unusual layering styles.
+HGTV produced and aired this segment in 2006 using their signature style – with fast-paced editing and TV’s goofy sense of humor.
 Enjoy!

 This is the finished painting from the above video.
 It is made in several layers, using acrylic paint, mediums, acrylic crackle paste and a clear acrylic finishing sealer.
 In addition, mixed media such as glitter, gems and shells are added to enhance the water image.

 Step 1.
 Applying the Crackle Paste